Crystalline color superconductors: Introduction

-Regarding quark matter a similar behavior can be found when one considers realistic condition, \textit{i.e.} conditions that can be realized in a compact stellar object (CSO).
-This is a real possibility since the central densities for these stars could reach $10^{15}$ g/cm$^{3}$, whereas the temperature is of the order of tens of keV, much less than the critical temperature for color superconductivity.
-Matter inside a CSO should be electrically neutral and in a color singlet state.
-Also conditions for $\beta$-equilibrium should be fulfilled.
-As far as color is concerned, it is possible to impose a simpler condition, that is color neutrality, since in \textcite{Amore:2001uf} it has been shown (in the two-flavor case) that there is a small free-energy cost in projecting color singlet states out of color neutral ones.
-If electrons are present (as generally required by electrical neutrality) the $\beta$-equilibrium condition forces the chemical potentials of quarks with different electric charges to be different, thus Eqs.~\eqref{simple-mismatch} are no more valid and more complicated relations hold \cite{Alford:2002kj}.
-The effect of the mass of the strange quark, $\beta$-equilibrium and color and electric neutrality, is to pull apart the Fermi spheres of up, down and strange quarks and many different phases may be realized, depending on the parameters of the system.
+Studying the pairing mechanisms of quark matter in systems with mismatched Fermi spheres is relevant when considering realistic conditions, \textit{i.e.} conditions that can be realized in a compact stellar object (CSO).
+This is a real possibility since the central densities for these stars is very large, conceivably reaching $10^{15}$ g/cm$^{3}$, whereas the temperature is of the order of tens of keV, much less than the critical temperature for color superconductivity.
+The various processes taking place in CSOs produce a more complicated mismatch than the one presented in Eq.~\eqref{simple-mismatch}.
+The reason is that matter inside a CSO should be electrically neutral, in $\beta$ equilibrium and in a color singlet state.
+If electrons are present (as generally required by electrical neutrality) the $\beta$-equilibrium condition forces the chemical potentials of quarks with different electric charges to be different.
+As far as color is concerned, it is possible to impose a simple condition, that is color neutrality, because it has been shown by \textcite{Amore:2001uf} (in the two-flavor case) that there is a small free energy cost in projecting color singlet states out of color neutral ones.
+Since the condensate is in general not diagonal in color indices, the requirement of color neutrality determines a mismatch between the chemical potentials of quarks with different colors.
+Thus, the effect of the mass of the strange quark, $\beta$ equilibrium and color and electric neutrality, is to produce a stress on the Fermi spheres of quarks with different flavor and color, trying to pull them apart.
+If the stress is sufficiently large the CFL phase cannot be realized, but condensation can still take place in different channels, depending on the parameters of the system.
 Besides the above-mentioned standard 2SC and 2SC+s phases, the two-flavor superconducting phase 2SCus, with pairing between up and strange quarks can be favored; see \textit{e.g.} \textcite{Iida:2003cc, Ruester:2006aj} for different pairing patterns.
-For very large mismatches among the three flavors of quarks only the inter-species single-flavor spin-1 pairing may take place \cite{Bailin:1979nh, Alford:2002rz, Alford:1997zt, Buballa:2002wy, Schafer:2000tw, Schmitt:2004et, Schmitt:2002sc}, see \textit{e.g.} \textcite{Alford:2007xm} for an extended discussion on these topics.
+For very large mismatches among the three flavors of quarks only the interspecies single-flavor spin-1 pairing may take place \cite{Bailin:1979nh, Alford:2002rz, Alford:1997zt, Buballa:2002wy, Schafer:2000tw, Schmitt:2004et, Schmitt:2002sc}, see \textit{e.g.} \textcite{Alford:2007xm} for an extended discussion on these topics.